mtorabirad/PricePrediction/project_predicting_AirBnB_prices.md

 Feature Importance (FI) measures the relative importance of a feature in predicting the target variable (i.e., how useful a feature is at predicting the target variable).
 The importance of measuring FI is that it allows gaining insights into the data and model; in addition, is can allow one to remove features that are not important and focus only on those that are.
 This may introduce opportunities to improve the model.

 In an LR model, FI can be measured by the estimated value of feature coefficients.
 In this project, analyzing those values showed that the four most important features, in descending order, are 'bathrooms', 'cleaning_fee', 'accommodates', and 'distance'.
-The importance of the remaining features were more than ten times lower than of the most importance feature 'bathrooms'.
+The importance of the remaining features were more than ten times lower than of the most important feature (i.e., 'bathrooms').

 ### Decision Tree